cmor_setup()

 Python: set_deflate(var_id, shuffle, deflate, deflate_level)

-Description: Sets netCDF4 shuffle and compression on a cmor variable.
+Description: Sets netCDF4 shuffle and compression on a CMOR variable.

 Arguments: